 The AeMBR system combines a continually stirred tank reactor (CSTR) with a submerged membrane filter.
 No internal recycle was required.
 Energy from the diffused aeration system was assumed to be sufficient to keep mixed liquor suspended solids (MLSS) in suspension.
-Wasted sludge is disposed of via the sanitary sewer, except within the district, unsewered scenario.
+Wasted sludge is disposed of via the sanitary sewer.
 Aeration blowers provide both biological and membrane scour air.
-Permeate discharged from the AeMBR unit is subject to disinfection, as described in Section 2.5, prior to reuse.
 The AeMBR treatment unit is organized as three parallel trains, as shown in Figure 2-2, each designed to treat 50 percent of the average daily flowrate.
 Two of the three units will typically be in operation, with the third unit reserved as a standby unit for use during routine maintenance or in the case of system failure.

 Table 2-1 presents design and operational parameters of the AeMBR process.
 A solids retention time (SRT) of 15 days was specified in the GPS-X™ model.
 Design SRT of MBR unit processes can vary between 10 and 50 in practice.
 An SRT of 20 days is typical for municipal MBR systems (Yoon 2016).
 A representative hydraulic retention time (HRT) of 5 hours was selected for the combined biological and filtration process.
 HRT typically ranges between 2 and 6 hours for combined aeration and filtration MBR processes (Yoon 2016).
 We calculated tank dimensions based on HRT and GPS-X™ default depth-to-volume and length-to-width ratios.
 We specified a permeate flux of 20 liters per m2 per hour (LMH) in the GPS-X™ model.